olehmberg/winter/README.md

 ## License

-The WInte.r framework can be used under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0)
+The WInte.r framework can be used under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).

+If you use the WInte.r framework in any publication, please cite [5].

 ## Acknowledgements